Chiheb-gli/Smart-Home-MQTT-Anomaly-Detection-System/README.md

-# Smart Home MQTT Anomaly Detection System - Initialization
+# IOT MQTT Anomaly Detection System - Initialization

 This branch provides instructions to set up the development environment for the Smart Home MQTT Anomaly Detection System, including installing required tools and dependencies.